jakobnissen/jakobnissen.github.io/posts/mojo.md

 Most people know that biological inheritance is controlled by DNA[^2].
 DNA is a linear polymer  molecule of consisting of _nucleotides_ stringed together in a chain, with each nucleotide containing one of four distinct _bases_ which are abbreviated A, C, G or T. A DNA molecule can therefore be faithfully represented by a sequence of symbols, e.g. a string such as `TAGGCTATGCC`.
 Thus, DNA is a type of _digital_ storage that controls much of how living organisms are built and how we behave.
 Reading the sequence of a physical sample containing DNA molecules is called _sequencing_, and is done by machines called  _sequencers_.

 Incidentally, the applicability of the field of bioinformatics stem from these facts: 1.
 That much of molecular biology can be explained by the polymer molecule DNA (and RNA and protein), 2.
 That these polymers are easily and faithfully represented in a computer, and 3.
-That it's possible to construct sequencers which can computerize massive amounts of DNA cheaply.
-I don't biochemistry on Earth _had_ to be this amenable to analysis, and we're very lucky that it happened to be so.
+That it's possible to construct sequencers which can computerize massive amounts of these polymers cheaply.
+Biochemistry on Earth didn't _have_ to be this amenable to analysis, and we're very lucky that it happened to be so.

-There are different competing sequencers with different characteristics, but let's focus on the machines produced by the company Illumina, which currently dominate the market with around 80% share.
+There are different competing sequencers with different characteristics, but let's focus on the machines produced by the company Illumina, which currently dominate with around 80% market share.
 Illumina sequencers uses a chemical reaction to read DNA linearly from one end of the molecule.
 The output of reading one molecule of DNA is termed a _read_.
-Due to imperfections in the chemistry, the chemical reaction deterioates to unreadability after around 150 bases, putting an upper limit on read length which is far too low to sequence full DNA molecules, which in humans are on the order of 100 million bases (100 Mbp) in length.
+Due to imperfections in the chemistry, the chemical reaction deteriorates to unreadability after around 150 bases, putting an upper limit on read length that is far too low to sequence full DNA molecules, which in humans are on the order of 100 million bases (100 Mbp) in length.
 To overcome this limitation, the DNA is broken apart to smaller fragments of around 500 bp, e.g. using ultrasound, and tens of millions of these fragments are then sequenced in parallel.
 Because we expect the sample to contain many near-identical DNA molecules that are fragmented independently and randomly, we can reconstruct the entire original sequence by merging partially overlapping reads, if only we sequence sufficiently many reads from each sample to ensure uniform coverage of the original sequence.

 The number of reads is typically expressed in _depth of coverage_ (or just _depth_), which is the average number of times each position in the original DNA molecule is present across all sequenced reads.
 A typical experiment might target ~2 % of the human genome's total size of 3 Gbp and aim for a depth of 100x, producing around 5 Gbp of data.
 With a read length of 150 bp, this is around 35 million reads.